 In cases where the SAO is other than unqualified, analysts should determine what the weakness is that prevents an unqualified SAO.
 A qualified SAO would state that the reserves may be adequate, but there are somewhat likely circumstances under which they would not be adequate.
 An adverse SAO is one in which the amounts reviewed do not satisfy opining statement “D” in the SAO section of the SAO.
 This opining statement “D” reads as, “Make a good and sufficient provision for all unpaid claims and other actuarial liabilities of the organization under the terms of its contracts and agreements.”
 An adverse SAO implies that amounts reviewed are not adequate under state regulations and/or actuarial standards.
 If the actuary’s SAO is adverse or qualified, the actuary should specifically state the reason(s) for such an SAO in the Opinion section and/or Relevant Comments section of the SAO.
 If the actuary is unable to form an opinion, the actuary should issue an inconclusive SAO and specifically state the reason(s) for this.

-Overview of Reserving Risk Assessment
+Reserving Risk Assessment overview

 Health reserves are intended to: 1) cover claims payments for claims that have been incurred prior to the valuation date and have not yet been paid; or 2) to retain a portion of current revenues to cover future incurred claims that the company anticipates it will be obligated to pay.
 The NAIC Annual Financial Statement Instructions and the AP&P Manual contain specific guidance for distinguishing between certain types of claim liabilities.
 Specifically, SSAP No. 54R and SSAP No. 55—Unpaid Claims, Losses and Loss Adjustment Expenses differentiate between claims that have accrued costs (claim liabilities) and claims that may have been incurred but for which costs will be accrued in the future (claim reserves).
 For this handbook the term reserve will be used in its broader sense to include items denoted as reserves as well as other items called liabilities.